Gratia2533/perpetual-arboretum/n8n-horizon/README.md

 # Deploy n8n on local
-This guide will help you set up n8n locally using Docker and expose it to the internet using ngrok.
+This guide will help you set up n8n locally using Docker and expose it to the internet using ngrok

 ## Prerequisites
 - Docker installed on your system